What will it cost me?

 Second, you cannot be sure that your children will make the gifts in the manner and to the organizations that you would most like to see supported.
 The way to be sure is to make the gift yourself and then leave an amount to your children that would be a blessing to them.
 They still have the opportunity to make gifts as the Lord leads them and as they have seen through your example.

-Third, if you have a taxable estate, charitable gifts is a good way to reduce the potential tax.
+Third, if you have a taxable estate, charitable giving is a good way to reduce the potential tax.
 While your children would receive a charitable deduction if they itemize, your estate would only get the benefit if the estate makes the gift.

-Finally, you can utilize a Donor Advised Fund to accomplish the best of both worlds.
+Finally, you can utilize a donor advised fund to accomplish the best of both worlds.
 Your estate would get a charitable deduction and your children could be named as the advisor on the fund to recommend gifts to charitable organizations.
-This option would still give them the joy of making gifts while assuring you that the Lord's work will be benefited.
+This option would still give them the joy of making gifts while assuring you that the Lord’s work will be benefited.

-We have a large family, but we don't want some to be guardians.
 How do we choose the right guardian for our children?

 In every family, there will be some people who share different beliefs and practices.
 You will need to decide who is best situated to raise your children in the manner that is best for the children.
-This may eliminate somone that lives a great distance from you, if you don't want to move the children from friends, school and church at a time they are grieving the loss of their parents.
+This may eliminate someone that lives a great distance from you, if you don’t want to move the children from friends, school and church at a time they are grieving the loss of their parents.